How To Let Go Of Resentment Once And For All

 As Kaplan’s wife Gail, psychotherapist and fellow co-founder, says, it’s like the Buddhist belief in two arrows.
 The first one causes the initial pain.
 The second one is a person’s reaction, which, when it’s anger, turns the pain into suffering.
 “It’s about living with the first arrow,” she says.

 That work isn’t easy and is complicated by seeing the other person around town or across a family table.
 But letting go doesn’t require doing everything.
 You’re not trying to forget, because that’s not possible.
 You don’t have to forgive.
-You don’t have to accept what the other person did.
+You don’t even have to accept what the other person did.
 You just have to change the story into being just another story.

 Here’s what can help you finally let go of resentment.